Backrooms (film): Development

-On January 7, 2022, Kane Parsons began uploading a video series, titled Backrooms onto his YouTube channel Kane Pixels; the concept being loosely based on the internet urban legend/creepypasta, the Backrooms.
-In February 2023, a film adaptation was announced as a joint production between A24, Chernin Entertainment, Atomic Monster, and 21 Laps Entertainment, with Parsons directing and Roberto Patino writing.
+On January 7, 2022, Kane Parsons began uploading an anthological video series titled Backrooms onto his YouTube channel Kane Pixels, the concept being based on the internet creepypasta of the same name.
+When the series became viral, several studios began to show interest in adapting it into a film.
+In February 2023, a film adaptation was announced as a joint production between A24, Chernin Entertainment, Atomic Monster, and 21 Laps Entertainment, with Parsons directing, making it his feature-length directorial debut, and Roberto Patino writing.
+The film is produced by James Wan, Shawn Levy, and Osgood Perkins.
+Chernin Entertainment and A24 co-financed the film for under $10 million.